fabivs/python_django_exercise/README.md

 - start the database: `make up`
 - execute migrations: `make db-migrate`

+# Run tests
+- `make test`

 # Run the project
-- Import the records from `dataset.csv`: `python manage.py import_reports` (optionally, a filename can be passed as argument)
+- Import the records from `dataset.csv`: `python manage.py import_reports` (optionally, a different filename can be passed as argument)
 - Run the server: `make run`

-# Run tests
-- `make test`
+## Using the APIs
+With the server running, it is possible to call its APIs:
+- `GET /api/v1/reports` - get all reports

 # Python Developer - Assignment